 My infant/child has been referred for physiotherapy, can you treat them?

 As stated above, some OHIP funded physiotherapy is available in our area and your child may qualify.
-There are certainly situations where in home services would be beneficial (ie. your 4 week old baby has torticollis or baby flat head and you would prefer not to leave your home for an appointment) but each scenario is unique so please feel free to contact me.
+There are certainly situations where private services would be beneficial (ie. your 4 week old baby has torticollis or baby flat head and you would prefer not to leave your home for an appointment) but each scenario is unique so please feel free to contact me.
 If appropriate, I am happy to treat clients of all ages.
 Back to top.

 How do I pay for services?